 On our way toward Detroit, we stopped at the Hartwick Pines State Park, which maintained a stand of virgin white pines and was home to a visitor center and logging museum.
 We wanted to learn more about the logging era in Michigan since that industry had a profound influence on our great-grandparents.
 Exhibits retold the stories of the loggers and their lives in the “camps”.

-Reflecting on the beauty of the Michigan forests and as a tribute to those working on restoration, I created this short video.
+Reflecting on the beauty of the Michigan forests and as a tribute to those working on restoration.

 Saturday, October 17, Waterford